loganlang393/ABCLang/README.md

 ABCLang is ideal for the following userbase:
 - Progammers transitioning from S-Expressions and non S-Expression syntax since ABCLang lies in between the two.
-- Programmers who prefer a slight higher level programming language since ABCLang allows for flexibility with memory management through its garbage collector.
+- Programmers who prefer a slightly higher level programming language since ABCLang allows for flexibility with memory management through its garbage collector.
 - Programmers who like to manage memory within their programs since ABCLang offers manual garbage collecting if needed.

 Overall, ABCLang is primarily designed for flexibility when it comes to memory management since the user has control on whether to depend on automatic garbage collecting, manual garbage collection, or both.